Groups List: L

 Lee, Witness.
 Witness Lee founded the Local Church of Witness Lee, a Christian sect.
 Born 1905 in northern China.
 Trained under Watchman Nee who sent him to Taiwan in 1949.
 Lee moved to the USA in 1962.
 Died 1997 age 91.

 Lewis, Richard.
-Richard Lewis is Manager of Destiny Church.
+Richard Lewis was the Manager of Destiny Church for the 13 years until December 2013, when he left to start his own Grace Global Church.
 In the six months to October 2009 he drafted and prepared the oath of loyalty document for Destiny Church.
 He is also leader of the (inactive) Family Party, and former leader of Destiny NZ.
 Richard Lewis has stated: